PaperPrototype/Intro-Coding-and-Computers/06 - Input + Loops/english.md

 }
 ```

-But since a "string" is just an array of ASCII numbers (which map to characters) we can't compare two arrays!
+But can't compare two arrays (since `answer` is an array of ASCII characters and so is "yes")!
 So instead we would have to go through every single ASCII character, and check if they match eachother!

-There is actually a special function that does just that!
-It can compare if a string matches another string.
+There is actually a special function that does just that (although we could easily make one ourselves).
 It is called `strcmp`, standing for "string compare".
 To get access to `strcmp` we need to include "string.h".

 (add `#include <string.h>` to your code)
 ```c